The Asset Tracing and Recovery Review: Brazil

 Specific confiscation, set out in Article 125 et seq. of the Code of Criminal Procedure, is normally determined in relation to specific real property.
 It can only be determined in relation to chattels that cannot be apprehended.
-The assets confiscated must have illicit origin, having been acquired with the proceeds of a crime or as the direct product of the crime.
+The assets confiscated must have illicit origin, having been acquired with the proceeds of a crime or be a direct product of the crime.

-Confiscation can be requested by the public prosecutor or the victim, and can be ordered when there are indications of a high probability of illicit origin of the asset in question.
+Confiscation can be requested by the public prosecutor or the victim and can be ordered when there are indications of a high probability of illicit origin of the asset in question.
 The defendant can submit an objection motion against the court order and try to prove the lawful origin of the asset, or in the case of a third party, that the asset was acquired in good faith.
-Since the reform of the Penal Code in 2012, the possibility has existed of confiscation of assets having unlawful origin, provided they result from criminal activity (directly or through the purchase of movable or immovable property using the proceeds) and are located abroad or cannot be found, pursuant to Article 91, Sections 1 and 2 of the Code.
+Since the reform of the Penal Code in 2012, the possibility has existed of confiscation of assets that have lawful origin, provided the ones resulting from criminal activity (directly or through the purchase of movable or immovable property using the proceeds) are located abroad or cannot be found, pursuant to Article 91, Sections 1 and 2 of the Code.

 The second type of precautionary remedy is a judicial mortgage, established in Article 134 of the Code of Criminal Procedure, which can be ordered at the request of the victim only after a formal complaint is filed, so that the property acts to guarantee compensation of the losses suffered by the victim.
-The requirements of the measure are sufficient evidence of the occurrence of the crime and of its commission by the defendant.
+The requirements of the measure are: sufficient evidence of the occurrence of the crime; and sufficient evidence that the crime was committed by the defendant.

 The third type of remedy is general attachment, set forth in Article 136 et seq. of the Code of Criminal Procedure.
 It falls on assets of illicit origin in general that are owned by the defendant, both real property and chattels, in the former case before a judicial mortgage.
 The aim of this remedy is to prevent the disposal of real property before seeking a judicial mortgage or subsidiary confiscation of chattels, only against assets defined as attachable according to the Brazilian legislation, when the defendant does not own real estate, or when the value is not sufficient to redress the damage.

 In any of the types of precautionary relief mentioned above, real or personal property can be sold at judicial auction in advance to preserve the value if the property is subject to deterioration or depreciation, pursuant to Article 144-A of the Code of Criminal Procedure.
-However, all such measures will be revoked if the defendant is absolved or the punishability is declared extinct.
+However, all such measures will be revoked if the defendant is acquitted or if the lawsuit is dismissed.
 The judicial auction procedure is also applied after conviction to any forfeited property.